boekkooi/JqueryValidationBundle/README.md

 Alternatives
 -----
-If for some reason you don't like this bundle and you are looking for a alternative you may take a look at [FpJsFormValidatorBundle](https://packagist.org/packages/fp/jsformvalidator-bundle).
+If for some reason you don't like this bundle and you are looking for a alternative you may take a look at [FpJsFormValidatorBundle](https://packagist.org/packages/fp/jsformvalidator-bundle) or [UberFrontendValidationBundle](https://github.com/Sleepness/UberFrontendValidationBundle).
 It would also be appreciate if you create a issue telling why you don't like this bundle and what could be added/changed to make it more to your liking.